Companies testing vaccines pledge safety, high standards

 The companies said Tuesday that they will stick to the highest ethical and scientific standards in testing and manufacturing and will make the well-being of those getting vaccinated their top priority.

-The announcement comes amid worries that the U.S. Food and Drug Administration will be under political pressure to approve a vaccine before tests to prove it is safe and effective are finished.
+The announcement comes amid worries that President Donald Trump will pressure the U.S. Food and Drug Administration to approve a vaccine before it's proven to be safe and effective.

+The president has repeatedly said a vaccine could be ready by the end of the year, or even as early as October.
+His administration also is pressing ahead with what it calls “Operation Warp Speed,” a program meant to accelerate the development and manufacture of vaccines.

-Meanwhile, public health officials worry that if many Americans don’t get the vaccine, it will be harder to reduce the spread of COVID-19.
+Meanwhile, public health officials have expressed doubt that adequate data on vaccine safety and effectiveness would be available before November.
+They also worry if Americans stay away from the vaccine because they don't trust it, COVID-19 will be harder to control.

-The pledge was signed by the chief executive officers of American drugmakers Johnson & Johnson, Merck, Moderna, Novavax and Pfizer, and European companies AstraZeneca, BioNTech, GlaxoSmithKline and Sanofi.
-BioNTech has partnered with Pfizer on one of the vaccines now in the final round of human testing.
+The pledge announced Tuesday was signed by the chief executive officers of American drugmakers Johnson & Johnson, Merck, Moderna, Novavax and Pfizer, and European companies AstraZeneca, BioNTech, GlaxoSmithKline and Sanofi.
+BioNTech has partnered with Pfizer on one of the three vaccines now in the final round of human testing.

+The companies said they will seek approval or authorization for emergency use only after they have confirmed the vaccines work and are safe through a large, final round of human testing.

+“We believe this pledge will help ensure public confidence in the rigorous scientific and regulatory process by which COVID-19 vaccines are evaluated and may ultimately be approved,” the pledge states.